chrisvanmeer/at-hashi-demo/README.md

 Are you done with the environment and would you like to cleanup the whole lot?
 This playbook will do the following:

 - Remove all the instances from the local `/etc/hosts` file.
-- Terminate all the EC2 instances.
+- Terminate all the Docker containers.
 - Deletion of the `inventory` file in this directory.

 #### Run playbook